willduff/mixedreality-enthusiast-guide/docs/motion-controllers.md

 ---
 title: How motion controllers work
-description: More information about motion controllers for Windows Mixed Reality. ms.topic: article
+description: Learn about motion controllers—hardware accessories that offer precise and responsive tracking of movement using the sensors in the immersive headset. ms.topic: article
 keywords: Windows Mixed Reality, Mixed Reality, Virtual Reality, VR, MR, controller, Motion controller
 ---